The Fallago Environment Fund, established by EDF Renewables and Roxburghe Estates, launched in Spring 2013.

 The aim of the Fund is ‘to enhance the quality of life for local communities and visitors to the Borders through investment in the protection, enhancement and appreciation of the natural, built and cultural heritage of the Scottish Borders environment.’

 The annual Fund value is £200,000 per annum and is administered and overseen by Tweed Forum.

 The Fund is expected to persist for the lifetime of the Windfarm (ca. 20-25 years).
 The day-to-day administration of the Fund has been devolved to Tweed Forum, however, the Fund Management Group is the decision-making body for disbursement of funds.
-This Group comprises representatives of EDF Energy Renewables, Roxburghe Estates, Tweed Forum and the local community and has an independent Chair.
-The current members of the Group are Gareth Baird (Chair), the Duke of Roxburghe, Nick Bradford, Debbie Playfair, Jim Shanks, Luke Comins and Bob Kay.
+This Group comprises representatives of EDF Renewables, Roxburghe Estates, Tweed Forum and the local community, and has an independent Chair.
+The current members of the Group are Gareth Baird (Chair), the Duke of Roxburghe, Nick Bradford, Debbie Playfair, Catherine Maxwell-Stuart, George Farr and Luke Comins.

 For details on how to apply please refer to the Fallago homepage here.